awsdocs/amazon-dynamodb-developer-guide/doc_source/Introduction.md

 ## High Availability and Durability<a name="ddb_highavailability"></a>

 DynamoDB automatically spreads the data and traffic for your tables over a sufficient number of servers to handle your throughput and storage requirements, while maintaining consistent and fast performance\.
 All of your data is stored on solid\-state disks \(SSDs\) and is automatically replicated across multiple Availability Zones in an AWS Region, providing built\-in high availability and data durability\.
 You can use global tables to keep DynamoDB tables in sync across AWS Regions\.
-For more information, see [Global Tables: Multi\-Region Replication with DynamoDB](GlobalTables.md)\.
+For more information, see [Global tables \- multi\-Region replication for DynamoDB](GlobalTables.md)\.

 ## Getting Started with DynamoDB<a name="ddb_getstarted"></a>